-The PSEG Long Island 2020 operating budget, excluding the Utility 2.0 Program, is increasing by \$15.9 million driven by an expected inflationary increase of \$18.4 million which was offset by productivity savings of (\$4.3M) resulting in a net increase of \$14.1 million.
-In conjunction with this, an increase of \$1.8 million related to new initiatives for the Stray Voltage Testing Pilot Program \$0.5 million, Work Management Consultant Review associated with the NorthStar Management Audit recommendations to improve the work management process \$1.0 million, and the Interconnection Working Group to facilitate implementation of New York's Clean Energy Standard \$0.3 million.
+The PSEG Long Island 2020 operating budget, excluding the Utility 2.0 Program, is increasing by \$15.9 million driven by an expected inflationary increase of \$18.4 million which was offset by productivity savings of (\$4.3 million) resulting in a net increase of \$14.1 million.
+In conjunction with this, there is an increase of \$1.8 million related to new initiatives for a Stray Voltage Testing Pilot Program (\$0.5 million), Work Management Consultant Review associated with the NorthStar Management Audit recommendations (\$1.0 million), and the Interconnection Working Group to facilitate implementation of New York's Clean Energy Standard (\$0.3 million).